newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 At STBY we believe that all our strengths come for the combination of skills and experiences of our team members.
 To show you (and ourselves) how awesome our combined experiences are we will use this article to describe STBY as a person.
 This enables us to create a context in wich we can truly apriciate the combination of skills and experiences as a whole.

-## I am STBY.

-I am not a person nor am i a group.
-I am a collection of people and experiences in different times and places.
-My whole life i have been searching for a place where i belong and roughly 12 years ago i found and created it.
-I look at things people use, how they use them and how the creator can improve those things with the knowledge how it is used in the following story i will try to explain how i came to be able to do this.

 ## My Studies

 My whole life I have been caught between two interests.
 Human behavior and design.
 To feed these interests I have done quite a lot of studies and worked in a lot of different places.
 To get a better understanding of the workings of the mind of an individual I have studied Psychology, and to place that knowledge in to the context of society I have followed courses in Sociology and Cultural studies.